amplience/amplience-sfcc-composable-commerce/docs/amplience/product-details-page-management.md

 In order to address the 2 points above, we have a new content type **Product PDP**.
 This has an enforced delivery key in a known format: `pdp/content\{SKU}`

 This means that every PDP has a known method of fetching content that is relevant to that product from the application.
+This can be any content (individual, personalised, multiple items, content or/and slots)

 An updated version of the PDP can be found in `app/pages/amplience/product-detail/index.jsx`.